IlkhomjonUmaraliev/java-dsa-tutorial/README.md

 ## git push --force
 Do this when your repo is only used by you (if other people are using your repo it can lead to fatal errors)

+## Head branch
+*currently active or checked out branch* git checkout review -> Head branch will change to review

+## git checkout vs switch
+### git checkout
+As Dan Fabulich notes, git checkout does three things:
+1. switch branches
+2. copy files from the stage to the working tree
+3. copy files from a tree-ish to the working tree

+### git switch
+If you have to switch branches, use the git switch command instead of git checkout.
+Why?
+Because it was created for this specific task.

+## git branch -m nameOfTheBranch
+*to rename a branch*